 How many years do you have to stay in the UK to become a citizen?

-Generally, foreign nationals need to have settled status, often after living in the UK for 5 years, to apply for UK citizenship.
+Generally, foreign nationals need to have settled status, often after living in the UK for 5 years, to apply for United Kingdom citizenship.
 This period varies for Commonwealth citizens, Irish citizens, or those from British colonies under certain conditions.

 What are the immigration time restrictions for Commonwealth countries' citizens seeking UK citizenship through civil partnership with a British national?